XrKang/NeSR/README.md

 ****

 ## Quick Start
 We take spectral reconstruction with an arbitrary number of spectral bands on the ICVL dataset as example.

 * Prepare the ICVL dataset before inference, it can be downloaded from this [link](https://icvl.cs.bgu.ac.il/hyperspectral/).

+* Download the pre-trained model from [BaiduYun](https://pan.baidu.com/s/10ZHsc7-2S5-NzC_BY9HPow?pwd=eccv),(Access code: eccv).

 * Inference with pre-trained model:
   ```